lvkxsz/strava-api-activities/README.md

     - Configure environment variables as described below
     - Set Pub/Sub topic configured above as trigger
     - Set extract_strava_activities as entry point
+- Create a BigQuery dataset and ingest from GCS as required

 ## Environment Variables